blankworker1/SOLARMINER_ONE/README.md

 ## Project Goals

-The primary goals of SolarMiner One are:
+The primary goals of OpenSolar One are:

 - Enable reproducible, open hardware builds